simonberner/githubfollowme/README.md

 # GitHubFollowMe (🚧 in progress...)
-This is my latest (Summer 2022) portfolio App and also an example how a Take-Me-Home Project for a iOS Developer position can look like.
+This is my latest (Spring/Summer 2022) portfolio App and also an example how a Take-Me-Home Project for a iOS Developer position can look like.
 (Scope: middle iOS Developer position)

 <p align="center">